Lokua/m50.net/README.md

 ./playlists

 # This folder contains the final, compiled HTML pages
-# that you can copy to your server/host
+# that you can copy to your server/host.
+# You should not make any edits to these files as they'll get
+# blown away the next time you run the build
 ./playlists-html

 # Contains the playlist template file written in the handlebars
-# templating language (a superset of HTML)
+# templating language (a superset of HTML).
+This is where you
+# can add anything meant for all pages
 ./templates

-# This is the actual build script that pass the playlist files
+# This is the actual build script that passes the playlist files
 # though the template and write the results to the playlists-html directory
 ./build.mjs
 ```